emiandji/frost_brdf/README.md

 # frost_brdf
 Source code for the following paper:
-E. Miandji et al., "FROST-BRDF: A Fast and Robust Optimal Sampling Technique for BRDF Acquisition", IEEE Transactions on Visualization and Computer Graphics, 2024.
+E. Miandji, T. Tongbuasirilai, S. Hajisharif, B. Kavoosighafi, and J. Unger, "FROST-BRDF: A Fast and Robust Optimal Sampling Technique for BRDF Acquisition", IEEE Transactions on Visualization and Computer Graphics, accepted for publication, 2024.

+The source code is a collection of MATLAB scripts and was tested on MATLAB R2022b.

 To reproduce the results in the paper, run the following scripts (in order):
 - createTrainingData.m